Valley View High School (Ohio)

 Valley View High School is a public high school in Germantown, Ohio.
 It is the only high school in the Valley View Local School District.
 Its athletic teams are called The Spartans.
 The first class to graduate after the consolidation was the class of 1969.
 The new high school was completed some time after that initial graduation.
 In 1999, the site was expanded, adding a new music wing, and more cafeteria space.

-A new k-12 school is under construction near the current high school and is slated for occupancy Fall, 2024.
+In November 2024, a new K-12 building was completed, and students moved into the building on December 2, 2024.